MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -Team
-The name of the whose settings should be modified, if no team is specified the project's default team is used.
-The team can be piped into the command, and doing so will override an value set for projectname.
+The name of the Team whose settings should be modified.
+If not specified, the project's default team is used.
+The Team can be piped into the command, and doing so will override any value set for Projectname.

 ```yaml
 Type: Object